GMC Typhoon: Description

 During tests by Car and Driver, the Typhoon was capable of accelerating from 0–60 mph in 5.3 seconds and could do a quarter-mile run in 14.1 seconds at 95 mph.
 Car and Driver compared the Syclone's performance favorably to the Ferrari 348ts, Chevrolet Corvette, and Nissan 300ZX Turbo.
 It cost US$29,970, though the magazine criticized the plastic interior pieces.

 Production and colors

 All three model years were built for GMC by Production Automotive Services of Troy, Michigan.
 Aside from a handful of prototypes, only 4,697 Typhoons were built by GMC: 2,497 for 1992, and 2,200 for 1993.
-Unlike regular production Syclones, Typhoons were offered in various color configurations that differed by year, with black/black being the most common.
+Unlike regular production Syclones, Typhoons were offered in various exterior color configurations (body color/lower-body cladding color) that differed by year, with black/black being the most common.